How long do I have to report a workplace injury in NSW?

 Denied payments?
 Calculating pre-injury average weekly earnings correctly is critical.
 We focus on rate errors, capacity disputes, and cut-off pressure.

-Check eligibility →If your injury was caused by negligence of your employer, a common law claim may exist alongside the statutory pathway — but only if the threshold and evidence line up.
+Check eligibility →If your injury was caused by your employer’s negligence, a work injury damages claim may be available alongside the statutory pathway, but only if the impairment threshold and other legal and evidentiary requirements are met.

 Are you eligible? →Dependants may have rights to lump sum compensation, funeral expenses, and weekly support after a fatal workplace incident.